iShuttleTracker/iShuttleTracker/Documentation/README.md

    `getOnShuttleAt` accordingly.
 4. Create the trip, store it in `notifyForTrips`, and display it in the settings panel.
-The time on the trip will be checked every 10 seconds from `tryNotifyTime()` until both the five minute warning and the precise notification have been sent, at which point the trip will be removed from the list and will no longer be displayed in the settings panel.
+The time on the trip will be checked every 10 seconds from `handleScheduledNotifications()` until both the five minute warning and the precise notification have been sent, at which point the trip will be removed from the list and will no longer be displayed in the settings panel.